 Maths and English lessons are timetabled in the suite to further enhance the teaching and learning in these subject areas.
 The students of Year 10 and 11 work on obtaining entry level 1, 2 and 3 in Functional Skills.

-In their work they will design and carry out experiments, collect relevant data, make observations and have a go at identifying patterns and explaining what they have found out.
-They will learn how to safely use many different types of Science equipment and will use this knowledge to choose the correct equipment for various experiments.
+In their work pupils will design and carry out experiments, collect relevant data, make observations and have a go at identifying patterns and explaining what they have found out.
+They will learn how to safely use different types of Science equipment and will use this knowledge to choose the correct equipment for various experiments.
 In biology they will learn about their bodies, life processes and the characteristics of living things.
 In chemistry students will learn about reactions and apply this to real life, for example how rust is made or how indigestion tablets neutralise acid in the stomach.
 In physics while learning about the physical world around us students learn about energy and alternative sources of energy which highlights current environmental issues.

 PERSONAL & SOCIAL DEVELPOMENT (PSD) AND CITIZENSHIP